Wilfred/difftastic/README.md

 this](https://twitter.com/_wilfredh/status/1510139929971421191/photo/1).

 Difftastic parses your code.
-It understands when whitespace matters, such as string literals or in languages like Python.
+It understands when whitespace matters, such as inside string literals or languages like Python.
 It understands that `x-1` is three tokens in JS but one token in Lisp.

 ### Can I use difftastic with git?